Regulation Z: What It Is And How It Protects Mortgage Borrowers

-Whether your realize it or not, if you’ve ever taken out any kind of credit, whether it be a mortgage loan or a credit card, you’ve probably benefitted from Regulation Z.
+If you’ve ever applied for a mortgage loan or a credit card, you’ve probably benefited from Regulation Z.

-Read on to learn more about Regulation Z and how the Truth in Lending Act protects you as a mortgage borrower.
+Let’s unpack more on Regulation Z and how the Truth in Lending Act protects you as a mortgage borrower.

 What Is Regulation Z?

-Regulation Z is a part of the Truth In Lending Act, a federal law that protects consumers from shady lending practices and promotes informed decision-making for borrowers.
+Regulation Z, or “Reg Z,” is a part of the Truth In Lending Act (TILA), a federal law that protects consumers from shady lending practices and promotes informed decision-making for borrowers.

-Regulation Z requires that creditors provide consumers with certain disclosures – including the actual cost of the loan and all its terms and conditions – and provides protections for consumers as they shop around for loans or lines of credit.
+Regulation Z requires that creditors provide consumers with certain disclosures – including the actual cost of the loan and all its terms and conditions.
+Reg Z also provides protections for consumers as they shop around for loans or lines of credit.

 The Truth in Lending Act and Regulation Z are often used interchangeably – basically, Regulation Z is the regulation that implements the Truth in Lending Act.